 The histopathology of gestational trophoblastic disease is discussed here.
 The epidemiology, clinical manifestations, diagnosis, and treatment of hydatidiform moles and malignant gestational trophoblastic disease are reviewed separately.
 (See "Gestational trophoblastic disease: Epidemiology, clinical manifestations and diagnosis" and "Gestational trophoblastic disease: Management of hydatidiform mole" and "Gestational trophoblastic neoplasia: Staging and treatment".)

 ●Gestational trophoblastic disease (GTD) – Lesions characterized by abnormal proliferation of trophoblast of the placenta.
-This category is comprised of benign, nonneoplastic lesions including placental site nodule, exaggerated placental site and hydatidiform moles as well as malignant neoplasms.
+This category is comprised of benign, nonneoplastic lesions including placental site nodule, exaggerated placental site, and hydatidiform mole as well as invasive mole that resolves spontaneously.

-●Gestational trophoblastic neoplasia (GTN) – Gestational neoplasms include: choriocarcinoma, placental site trophoblastic tumor, epithelioid trophoblastic tumor, and invasive moles that do not resolve spontaneously.
-In the absence of tissue for a definitive histopathological diagnosis, disease diagnosed as a result of persistent elevation of hCG after evacuation of a molar pregnancy is termed GTN.
+●Gestational trophoblastic neoplasia (GTN) – Gestational neoplasms include: choriocarcinoma, placental site trophoblastic tumor, epithelioid trophoblastic tumor, and invasive mole that do not resolve spontaneously.
+In the absence of tissue for a definitive histopathologic diagnosis, disease diagnosed as a result of persistent elevation of human chorionic gonadotropim (hCG) after evacuation of a molar pregnancy is termed GTN.